prof-rossetti/georgetown-opim-557-201810/projects/simple-system.md

 On the "Prompt" sheet, describe in English your chosen business prompt, including information about who the target end user is, why the user is submitting the form, and the value this brings to the business or organization.

+### User Interface Design Requirements

+When the user opens the workbook, they should see the user interface, either on the "Interface" sheet, or on a separate User Form displayed in-front of or instead of the "Interface" sheet.
+If possible, they should not be able to see the "Data" sheet.

+The user interface should look clean and organized.

+The user interface should reflect reasonable choices about which interface elements/controls to use to capture each respective information input (i.e. using a Toggle Button instead of a Text Box for the purpose of capturing a boolean value).

 ### Information Input Requirements

-When the user opens the workbook, they should see the user interface, either on the "Interface" sheet, or on a separate User Form displayed in-front of or instead of the "Interface" sheet.

 The user interface should include multiple interface elements, including: